 Israel releases Palestinian women and children prisoners under Hamas deal

-Under the truce, a total of 150 Palestinian prisoners and 50 captives held in Gaza are to be released over four days.
+Around 150 Palestinian prisoners and 50 civilian captives held in Gaza are to be released over four days under Israel-Hamas deal.

 Israel has released 39 women and children prisoners after Hamas freed 13 civilian captives in exchange under a Qatar-mediated deal that includes a four-day truce in Gaza.